mongo-mongoers/mongo-mongoers.github.io/index.md

 * [Contact Us](#contact-us)

 ## Overview
-This assignment will allow students to view and bookmark clubs at the university, and officers to make changes to their clubs and create events.
+Students are often bombarded with clubs via flyers and emails and there is no single place to view and keep track of what is out there.
+This assignment will allow students to view and bookmark all the clubs at UH Manoa.
+It will also give officers of clubs a platform to make announcements and edit their respective club information.

 **Part 1: Student View**